INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 ### What can we modify?

-You can modify the `src/agent/mod.rs` file to implement your own agent logic as well as create new files in the `src/agent` directory to implement additional functionality.
+You can modify the `src/bot/mod.rs` file to implement your own bot logic as well as create new files in the `src/bot` directory to implement additional functionality.
 In case you would like to implement new methods on existing structs, use the new type pattern or extension trait pattern.